-19. The Board must approve the regulated institution's outsourcing policy, which must set out its approach to outsourcing of material business activities,

-- including a detailed framework for managing all such outsourcing arrangements. - 20.
-The Board of the Head of a Level 2 group must have an outsourcing policy that includes a strategy for the outsourcing of material business activities for both Australian and international businesses of the Level 2 group. - 21.
-The Board must ensure that the regulated institution's outsourcing risks and controls are taken into account as part of its overall risk management strategy and when completing a risk management declaration required to be provided to APRA.6 - 22.
-A regulated institution's outsourcing policy must set out specific requirements in relation to outsourcing to related bodies corporate and outsourcing to service providers conducting the material business activity outside Australia.
+- 19.24.
+The Board must approve the APRA-regulated institution's outsourcing policy, which must set out its approach to outsourcing of material business activities, including a detailed framework for managing all such outsourcing arrangements. - 20.
+The Board of the Head of a Level 2 group must have an outsourcing policy that includes a strategy for the outsourcing of material business activities for both Australian and international businesses of the Level 2 group. - 21.25.
+The Board must ensure that the APRA-regulated institution's outsourcing risks and controls are taken into account as part of its overall risk management systems and when completing a risk management declaration required to be provided to APRA.8 - 22.26.
+An APRA-regulated institution's outsourcing policy must set out specific requirements in relation to outsourcing to related bodies corporate and outsourcing to service providers conducting the material business activity outside Australia.